deannabosschert/web-app-from-scratch-1920/README.md

 ## Installation

-This repository doesn't have any dependencies.
+This repository doesn't have any dependencies.. yet.

+Clone this repository to your own device, then run `index.html`.
 ```bash
 $ git clone https://github.com/deannabosschert/web-app-from-scratch-1920.git
 ```

 ```json
 {